 A Nationwide Issue

-The report from the center recommends that prosecutors exercise their discretion and not charge people experiencing homeless for crimes related to "their outdoor survival activities."
+The report from the center recommends that prosecutors exercise their discretion and not charge people experiencing homelessness for crimes related to "their outdoor survival activities".
 The center also recommends courts dismiss existing cases brought under laws penalizing homelessness.

 "They don't have any money -- so, it's on their record, so it's hard to get employment, it's hard to get housing with those on your record," Bob Erlenbusch Executive Director Sacramento Regional Coalition to End Homelessness told ABC10.